breadboard-ai/breadboard/packages/website/src/docs/visual-editor/boards-and-providers.md

 **Boards** are runnable containers we use for our components, expressed as a graph.
 We primarily manage boards in the Visual Editor using **Providers**.

 A **Provider** is a storage place for Boards.
-By default Breadboard comes with two Providers: a read only one which contains a selection of example boards we can refer to, and a writable one, backed by the browser's internal storage, where you can store your own boards.
+By default Breadboard comes with two Providers: a read-only one which contains a selection of example boards, and a writable one, backed by the browser's internal storage, where we can store our own boards.

 ## Providers